-Rehabilitation can improve the quality of life for people with cancer and their families, including:
+Rehabilitation can improve the quality of life for people with cancer by reaching the following goals:

-- Improving physical strength to help offset any limitations from cancer and cancer treatment
+- Improving physical strength to help offset limitations caused by cancer and cancer treatment

-- Helping the person with cancer adjust to actual, perceived, and potential losses due to cancer and cancer treatment
+- Providing support to adjust to actual, perceived, and potential losses due to cancer and cancer treatment

 Cancer rehabilitation services

-Many cancer centers and hospitals offer a variety of cancer rehabilitation services to their patients, or are willing to help them identify local resources to assist with rehabilitation.
-Patients and family members are encouraged to be active, informed partners in the rehabilitation process and seek out the services they need.
-Talk with a nurse or social worker about the services you are interested in:
+Many cancer centers and hospitals offer rehabilitation services to their patients.
+Or, your health care team can help you find local rehabilitation services.
+Patients and family members should remain active and informed partners in the rehabilitation process and seek the services they need.
+Talk with a nurse or social worker about which of the services listed below interest you:

 - Patient and family education and counseling

-- Assistance with activities of daily living (ADLs) such as eating, drinking, dressing, bathing, using the toilet, cooking, and basic housekeeping
+- Help with activities of daily living, such as eating, drinking, dressing, bathing, using the toilet, cooking, and basic chores

 The cancer rehabilitation team